arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-hub/datasheet/datasheet.md

 - Default configuration (all jumpers open) uses address **0x70**.
 - Three solder jumpers (A0, A1, A2) on the bottom of the board can be bridged to select different addresses.
 ![Hub bottom showing address selection jumpers](assets/I2CTag.png)

+## Device Operation
+The Hub operates as an I2C target device on the main bus.
+After power-up, all channels are disabled by default.
+To enable channels, write to the TCA9548ARGER control register at the Hub's I2C address.
+Each bit in the control register corresponds to one channel (bit 0 = channel 0, bit 1 = channel 1, etc.).
+Multiple channels can be enabled simultaneously by setting multiple bits.
+Once enabled, devices on those channels become accessible from the main bus.

+### Using Multiple Hubs
+Up to 8 Hubs can coexist on the same main I2C bus by configuring different addresses via the solder jumpers.
+This creates up to 64 independent I2C channels (8 Hubs × 8 channels each), enabling extremely complex sensor networks and modular systems.

 # Company Information